-The notes are new issues of securities for which there are no established public markets.
+Each series of the new issuance notes is a new issue of securities for which there is no established trading market.
 Although we have registered the offer and sale of the notes under the Securities Act of 1933, as amended, or the Securities Act, we do not intend to apply for the listing of the notes on any securities exchange or for the quotation of the notes on any automated dealer quotation system.
 In addition, although the underwriters have informed us that they intend to make a market in the notes of each series, as permitted by applicable laws and regulations, they are not obligated to make markets in the notes, and they may discontinue their market-making activities at any time without notice.
 Active markets for the notes may not develop or, if developed, may not continue.
 In the absence of active trading markets, you may not be able to transfer the notes within the time or at the prices you desire.